flastar-fr/FlaPU2Engine/README.md

 What is the point of ``IRT`` instruction then ?
 The ``IRT`` instruction also sets the flag for instructions to be triggerable as enabled because ``INT`` one deactivate the flag.
 A flag deactivated means that no interrupts can be triggered.

 The interrupt with the code 0 is reserved for the timer interrupt.
-This interrupt is thrown once every x ms where x can be found in [this file](src/config_hardware.hpp) (might change to be editable later).
+This interrupt is thrown once every n ms where n is by default 1000ms.
+You can edit this value with the ``input_timer_ms`` port that takes 2 registers values argument (high / low bytes).
 If this interrupt is called during when the interrupt flag is false it will just be avoided.

 I ugely recommend you to check out [my example](#complete-example-with-interrupts) before trying to using interrupts.